Digging out some bucket list items and deciding, "Where to next?".

 During Covid using travel agents became more popular.
 It became more and more confusing with rules and regulations during this period.
 So, their fees are a worthwhile price to pay at certain unusual times compared to a hefty cancellation or change fee.

 Sites like Kiwi.com offer travel hacks.
 These are lower fares that combine airlines and often involve self-transfers en-route.
-If you have the travel time and are prepared to endure the added stress, these may be a cost-saving option.
+If you have the travel time and are prepared to endure the added stress, this may be a cost-saving option.

 These travel hacks also show possible other route options.
 Illogically flying back to fly forward can be the cheapest option!
 Using this route information, you can take advantage of these options.
 Having a stopover in the first city and then booking the second flight a few days later.

-At this stage, I'll also consider the cost, the time and the hassles of the complete journey.
+At this stage, I'll also consider the cost, the time, and the hassles of the complete journey.
 From getting to the airport, the flight and getting to the destination.
 Knowing that the extra transport costs can exceed the flight cost in some cases!

 Step 3: Selecting the Best Flight Option